iiasa/Condor_run_R/configuring.md

 Template of the Condor `.job` file to submit the run with.
 The [submit description file](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html#submit-description-file-commands) produced with this template through `{}` expansion is preserved in the [log directory of the run](#condor_dir).

+> [!TIP]
-**:point_right:Note:** since keeping a custom template up-to-date with new releases is a maintenance burden, consider using [`JOB_OVERRIDES`](#job_overrides) instead.
+> Since keeping a custom template up-to-date with new releases is a maintenance burden, consider using [`JOB_OVERRIDES`](#job_overrides) instead.
 That will suffice when you need to customize only one or a few lines in the submit description.

 ### BAT_TEMPLATE